Temperate, subtropical and tropical species of fish, crustaceans and molluscs are abundant in the complex rocky reefs of Cook Island Aquatic Reserve.

 Cook Island itself supports a large population of nesting seabirds.

-You usually met at the dive shop at about 7.30 - 8.00 am (QLD time during daylight savings).
-The dive shop will tell you when for your dive if this is different.
+We usually meet at the dive shop at 7.00 am - 8.00 am (QLD time during daylight savings).
+The dive shop will confirm times when you book for your dives.

 The dive crew will help you with your hire gear and help you get setup.